 Cleaning suede can be quite the ordeal because if you do it wrong, you could ruin your beloved booties.
-But if you do it right, you ensure that your beautiful boots reach their maximum lifespan potential and remain in pristine condition through hundreds of wears.
-But fear not!
+But if you do it right, you ensure that your beautiful boots reach their maximum potential lifespan and remain in pristine condition through hundreds of wears.
+But fear not.
 With a few of the following tips and tricks in mind, you'll set yourself up for a lifetime guarantee of spotless suede boots.

 First things first: You can clean your suede without a proper suede-cleaning brush, but investing in one is probably the wiser choice.
 They only run about $7 on Amazon.
 If you're in a pinch, an old toothbrush or any kind of soft-bristled brush will do the trick.

 When using one to clean your shoes, be sure to brush only in the direction of the fibers, and avoid moving the brush back and forth over the surface.
 Because even a bit of moisture can leave a permanent stain on suede, be sure your boots are completely dry when you go to brush them.